 Figure 6 shows the occurrence frequency of precipitating points for the tropical eastern and western Pacific for the historical and RCP8.5 model outputs.
-The figure is similar to that shown in Fig. 2 for the observations and the uncoupled version of the model run at a higher resolution (0.5 degree CAM 3.5).
-The curves on the panels are color-coordinated such that a given T under the historical period has the same color and marker as the corresponding (T + 4) curve in the EoC.
-Since the average increase in \hat{T} under global warming over the two basins is around 4 K, the curves of the same color represent similar temperatures relative to the mean of their respective climates and may reasonably be compared.
+The figure is similar to that shown in Fig. 2 for the observations and the uncoupled version of the model run at a higher resolution (0.5° CAM3.5).
+The curves on the panels are color coordinated such that a given \hat{T} under the historical period has the same color and marker as the corresponding $(\hat{T} + 4 \text{ K})$ curve in the EoC.
+Since the average increase in \hat{T} under global warming over the two basins is around 4K, the curves of the same color represent similar temperatures relative to the mean of their respective climates and may reasonably be compared.
 In general, the curves for the most commonly occurring temperatures tend to exhibit a similar form of these PDFs for precipitating points for different values of \hat{T} , for both tropical eastern and western Pacific, and for both historical and the RCP8.5 global warming scenario, similar to that seen in observations and the uncoupled version of the model.
-The fact that normalization by w_c brings the main features of the PDFs into line irrespective of resolution, ocean basin, and for both coupled and uncoupled versions of the model, adds to the credibility of the usefulness of critical column water vapor as a measure of the deep convective onset.
+The fact that normalization by w_c brings the main features of the PDFs into line irrespective of resolution and ocean basin and for both coupled and uncoupled versions of the model adds to the credibility of the usefulness of critical column water vapor as a measure of the deep convective onset.